microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Student/Challenge-02A.md

 Follow these steps to deploy the "Whoami" app:

-1. From WSL/Terminal, navigate to the folder where `Accelerator.zip` file has been un-zipped.
+1. From WSL/Terminal/Cloud Shell, navigate to the folder where `Accelerator.zip` file has been un-zipped.
 2. Set permissions on the `deployAzureSQL.sh` script file so that it can be executed:
     ```chmod 755 deployAzureSQL.sh```
 3. Run the script from the bash shell in WSL/Terminal (this will NOT work in PowerShell):